-The Professional Diploma in Tropical Medicine and Hygiene (East African Partnership) is a three month, full time short course taught by School staff and colleagues in Tanzania and Uganda.
+The Professional Diploma in Tropical Medicine and Hygiene (East African Partnership) is a three month, full time short course taught LSHTM staff and colleagues in Tanzania and Uganda.
 It is designed for doctors planning to work in Africa.

 Aims & objectives